The main objectives of CARN are to:

 - aid students in connecting research and theory with practice

-The Department of Athletics and Recreational Services in partnership with the Department of Recreation and Leisure Studies will develop and maintain an ongoing research question repository.
+The Department of Athletics and Recreation in partnership with the Department of Recreation and Leisure Studies will develop and maintain an ongoing research question repository.
 It is hoped that these questions will be somewhat comprehensive and framed in such a way that students can apply or develop theory to address them.
 We expect staff and faculty from both departments to assist students in a consultative capacity as they develop their research programs.

 Questions and problems addressed within CARN should be related, but not necessarily limited, to one of the following management functions - marketing (service design and experience issues, pricing, distribution, the effectiveness of promotional efforts, etc.), finance (e.g., sponsorship, donations), human resources, facilities management, special events management, and general administration.
 CARN will try and match students' management interest to the appropriate research question.